 Output:

 The code shows how a const_cast works in a C++ program, which removes the const qualifier from a.
-However, modifying a const variable after casting leads to undefined behavior as it was originally declared as const, and the output is unpredictable and depends on the compiler optimizations.
+However, modifying a const variable after casting leads to undefined behavior, as it was originally declared as const, and the output is unpredictable and depends on the compiler optimizations.

 6. reinterpret_cast<>

-The reinterpret_cast<> in C++ is used for low-level type conversion and allows conversions between completely unrelated types, such as between the pointers and the integers.
-It is the most powerful and risky type-casting method.
+The reinterpret_cast<> in C++ is used for low-level type conversion and allows conversions between completely unrelated types, such as between pointers and integers.
+It is the most powerful and risky method of type casting in C++.

 Syntax: